shravan-padakanti/scala-1/Week-1-Lecture-1.md

 val x = 2
 val y = square(x) // y is 4 directly and not square(2).
 Console would directly print y = 4 after this is entered.
 def y = square(x) // y is square(2).
 Console prints Int after this is entered. print(y) prints 4.

+def loop: Boolean = loop  // a method that does nothing but calls itself recursively def x = loop // OK, yields x: Boolean on the console val x = loop // Infinite loop
 ```